temken/Darphene/README.md

 - *bin/*: This folder contains the executable after successful installation together with the configuration files.
 - *data/*: Contains additional data necessary for the simulations, e.g. the solar model tables.
 - *external/*: This folder will only be created and filled during the build with CMake and will contain the [obscura](https://github.com/temken/obscura) library necessary for all direct detection computations.
-- *include/*: All header files of DarPhene can be found here.
+- *include/*: All header files of Darphene can be found here.
-- *results/*: Each run of DarPhene generates result files in a dedicated sub-folder named after the run's simulation ID string, which is specified in the configuration file.
+- *results/*: Each run of Darphene generates result files in a dedicated sub-folder named after the run's simulation ID string, which is specified in the configuration file.
-- *src/*: Here you find the source code of DarPhene.
+- *src/*: Here you find the source code of Darphene.
 - *tests/*: All code and executable files of the unit tests are stored here.

 </p>